Abenteuer Europa

-Abenteuer Europa is a 1994 German video game developed by Ego Software and published by Sozialdemokratische Partei Deutschlands for DOS.
+Abenteuer Europa (German for Adventure Europe) is a 1994 German video game developed by Ego Software and published by the Social Democratic Party of Germany (SPD) for DOS.

 The SPD had the point-and-click adventure produced in the run-up to the 1994 European Parliament elections in order to reach younger voters.
 40,000 copies of the game were originally produced.
 The SPD ended up winning 40 of the 99 German seats in the European Parliament.